MinicraftPlus/minicraft-plus-revived/README.md

 Here is a small share of the more major features that this mod adds to the original minicraft game:
 * More Game modes -- Creative, Hardcore, and Score mode in addition to Survival
 * Save / Load System for worlds and settings, and respawn after death
-* 4 Selectable Built-in Skins and Custom Skin Support (in progress)
+* 4 Selectable Built-in Skins and Custom Skin Support
 * World creation and management options, such as name, size, and terrain type of world, and rename, delete, and copy world
 * Multiplayer mode, complete with dedicated server support, with or without a GUI, as well as an online account system
 * Many more mobs